solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

 The enterprise-networking service can also be exposed via an ingress.
 The following describes how to configure a Kubernetes cluster ingress assuming [Istio's ingress gateway model](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).

+Note that Istio is **not** required on the management cluster in order for Gloo Mesh to work correctly.
+We only provide this ingress configuration as an example of how you might configure an ingress solution, such as Istio or [Gloo Edge](https://docs.solo.io/gloo-edge/latest) to expose the `enterprise-networking` service in the event that you manage your cluster ingress traffic through an edge proxy today.

-Create the following resources in the namespace of your choosing.
+To setup Istio as an ingress for Gloo Mesh, create the following resources in the namespace of your choosing.
 Note that we assume that the `enterprise-networking` deployment exposes its gRPC port on `9900`.

 ```yaml